Skip to content

 5. Monitors progress across all sub-agents

-6. Reports consolidated status back to user
+6. Reports consolidated status back to you

 Example 2: Power Platform integration